ukbendavies/secure-dev-workflow/README.md

 - Windows 10 / 11
 - PowerShell (6 / 7++ / core)
-- Git, Oh-My-Posh, Posh-Git and SSH
+- Git, Posh-Git and SSH
+- Optionally Oh-My-Posh and PSReadLine
-- This walkthrough expects git and ssh to have been installed already: see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+- This walk-through expects git and ssh to have been installed already: see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## What can I get from this?

-- Improved security posture within your development workflow
+- Improved security posture within your development work-flow
 - Improved ease of use for git and ssh when using password protected ssh-key files
-- New tooling that works with the workflow to enhance productivity
+- New tooling that works with the work-flow to enhance productivity

 ### Security Enhancements

-- Git and ssh workflows that make use of ssh private key file password security (be sure to set a strong unique password)
+- Git and ssh work-flows that make use of ssh private key file password security (be sure to set a strong unique password)
 - Utilize Windows 10 / 11 ssh-agent components for native integration with PowerShell when using git with ssh (and ssh natively)
 - Improve security on shared systems (e.g. virtual desktops) by working with source code in your profile (when used with disk encryption)